Cyrille Tchatchet: Early life

 Cyrille comes from a family of six children and is the 3rd born.
 His mother separated with his father in the year 2000 and Cyrille and his siblings were looked after by their mother who is a business woman.
 He attended Government Bilingual Practising High School in Yaoundé and started studying for a degree in geography at the University of Yaounde before stopping to focus full-time on weightlifting training to prepare for the Commonwealth Games.

 Weightlifting career

 Cyrille took up weightlifting at the age of 14 after seeing the picture of his cousin's father who was a weightlifter representing Cameroon.
-He therefore started training at Golden weightlifting club before switching to WOCA weightlifting club.
+He therefore started training at the Golden Weightlifting Club before switching to the WOCA Weightlifting Club.

 Personal life

 Cyrille moved to the United Kingdom in 2014, after defecting from the Cameroonian team during the 2014 Commonwealth Games in Glasgow.
 He spent two months homeless in Brighton, and contemplated suicide before calling the Samaritans, who talked him out of it.

 He obtained refugee status in 2016.
 He decided to pursue a BSc Mental Health Nursing degree at Middlesex University after experiencing mild depression while claiming asylum, and now works as a mental health nurse.